hushmirror/hush3/doc/tor.md

 In a typical situation, where you're only reachable via Tor, this should suffice:

-	./hushd -proxy=127.0.0.1:9050 -externalip=zctestseie6wxgio.onion -listen
+	./hushd -proxy=127.0.0.1:9050 -externalip=hushc0de123.onion -listen

 (obviously, replace the Onion address with your own).
+Currently only v2 HS's are supported.
 It should be noted that you still listen on all devices and another node could establish a clearnet connection, when knowing your address.
 To mitigate this, additionally bind the address of your Tor proxy:

 	./hushd ... -bind=127.0.0.1